TomasJohansson/adapters-shortest-paths/docs/README.md

 	// or: pathFinderFactory = new PathFinderFactoryBsmock();
 	// or: pathFinderFactory = new PathFinderFactoryYanQi();
 	// or: pathFinderFactory = new PathFinderFactoryReneArgento();
+	// or: pathFinderFactory = new PathFinderFactoryMulavito();
-	// (currently there are four implementations)
+	// (currently there are five implementations)

 	PathFinder pathFinder = pathFinderFactory.createPathFinder(graph);
 	List<Path> shortestPaths = pathFinder.findShortestPaths(a, d, 10); // last parameter is max number to return but in this case there are only 3 possible paths